 As homicide detective Thomas Craven investigates the death of his activist daughter, he uncovers not only her secret life, but a corporate cover-up and government collusion that attracts an agent tasked with cleaning up the evidence.

-In California, the Caucasian Chris Mattson and his African-American wife Lisa Mattson move to a house in a safe compound.
+In California, the Caucasian Chris Mattson and his African-American wife Lisa Mattson move to a house in a gated community.
 The racist and dysfunctional next-door neighbor is the abusive LAPD Officer Abel Turner who feels uncomfortable with the relationship of the newcomers and transforms their lives into Hell on Earth.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil